technohiker/obsidian-multi-properties/README.md

 ## Next Steps:

-- [ ] Update obsidian typing so "files-menu" is properly implemented.
+- [x] Update obsidian typing so "files-menu" is properly implemented.
 - [ ] Clean form input so only a tag will be created.
 No extra text.

-When multi-selecting and then right-clicking, the console.logs that I set up within the event registration do not activate at all.
-Is multi-selecting considered a separate event?
+- [ ] Stylize form.